(-1)-Form Symmetries and Anomaly Shifting from SymTFT: -form symmetry via SymTFT

-where we are being cavalier about the (possibly infinite) normalization.
-Colliding this defect with the symmetry boundary produces the boundary condition required to gauge the $ \Z_2 \subset U(1) $.
+where we are being cavalier about the (possibly infinite) normalization\footnote{This is very analogous to a situation one encounters when attempting to obtain the compact free boson from the non-compact free boson in 2D.
+The non-compact boson has an $\R$ translation symmetry, and the compact free boson should be obtained by gauging a $\Z$ subgroup of $\R$.
+The usual orbifold procedure for finite groups does not quite work here, since we get factors like $1/|\Z|$ appearing in front of infinite sums, but one can obtain the correct expression for the compact boson partition function if one is willing to ignore these issues in intermediate steps.
+Here we are also attempting to gauge an infinite discrete group (again isomorphic to $\Z$), and our hope is that the correct answers can similarly be gleaned by this admittedly non-rigorous argument.
+We hope to return to a more careful approach to these issues in future work.}.
+In other words we are 1-gauging a $\Z$ subgroup of the $\Z\times U(1)$ 1-form symmetry in the bulk that is generated by the $W^1_m(\gamma)\otimes U^1_\alpha(\gamma)$ lines in the bulk.
+Colliding this defect with the symmetry boundary produces the boundary condition required to gauge the $ \Z_2 \subset U(1)_{m} $ of the momentum symmetry in the absolute theory.
 We can identify this defect with the generator of $(-1)$-form symmetry or gauge defect which modifies the radius of the free boson theory from $R$ to $R/2$.
 It would be good to be able to put these arguments, and more general topological manipulations involving infinite discrete groups, on firmer footing.